mb-group/ois/README.md

 ```

 ## Generation mode
 Generate sample from the global statistical model by constraint Markov-Chain Monte-Carlo sampling.
-The sampling can be restriced to using only a subset of all positions (-pi option).
+The sampling can be restricted to using only a subset of all positions (-pi option).
 The -m and -m2 options define how many mutations are to be made on the first (resp. second) protein.
 The  -ns option indicates where the first protein end in the concatenated alignment.
 The constraint sampling ensures that each generated sample has m (resp. m2) mutations on the first (resp. second) protein.

 Available options are